gabesparks/github-npm-sourcing-guide/README.md

 git clone https://github.com/yourusername/github-npm-sourcing-guide.git
 cd github-npm-sourcing-guide

-# No npm install needed — sourcer.js has zero external dependencies
+# No npm install needed. sourcer.js has zero external dependencies.
-# (we know, we're just as surprised as you are)
+# (We know, we're just as surprised as you are.)
 ```

 ---